Prehispanic history of Chile: The Chinchorro

 The Chinchorro culture of South America goes back to 9,000 years ago.
-These were sedentary fishing people of the northern Chile and southern Peru.
+The Chinchorro were sedentary fishing people of northern Chile and southern Peru.
 They inhabited the arid coastal regions of the Atacama Desert from Ilo, southern Peru, to Antofagasta in northern Chile.
 Outcrops of fresh water on the coast facilitated human settlement in this region.
 The Chinchorro are famous for their detailed mummification practice (Chinchorro mummies).
 The culture lasted for several thousand years, evolving and adapting over the period.

 The Chinchorro were expert fishermen.
 They developed an extensive and sophisticated fishing tool assemblage.
 They had efficient fishing gear, such as fishing hooks made of shells and cacti, and stone weights for nets made of mesh fabrics.
 They became skilled weavers of baskets and mats.

 The Chinchorro type site is located in Arica, Chile; it was discovered by Max Uhle in the early 20th century.

 Their mummies which were much more ancient than those of the ancient Egyptians.
 Some of their DNA was recovered.